blacklightpy/vaultofknowledge/History/Israel Palestine Current Affairs.md

-- Israel has been raiding West Bank since the 2021 tensions
+- Israel has been raiding West Bank since the 2021 tensions due to Israel's forced occupation in East Jerusalem
 	- By 2023, West Bank had a death toll of 38, including children
 - Oct 7 2023 Hamas attack and kidnapping hostages
 	- Started the Israel-Hamas War 2023